 Back in October 2021, the TRC issued legal clearance for Sri Lanka’s telecom operators to implement a mobile number portability facility in the country.
 Following regulatory approval the telcos set out to establish a central clearinghouse, which is responsible for the centralized database of ported numbers needed for the number portability service to function.

 As per TRC’s notice, the deadline for tenderers to submit proposals falls on May 30, after which the project is set to finalize its next few steps.
-However, a recent report from The Morning claims that LNPS is moving to a new round of tender proposals owing to technical issues and the lack of confidence in the submitted proposals.
+A recent report from The Morning claims that LNPS is moving to a new round of tender proposals owing to technical issues and the lack of confidence in the previously submitted proposals.
 The report further states that LNPS is currently unhappy with the qualifications of those who responded to the tender, prompting the call for fresh proposals.
-While the present tender proposal deadline falls on May 30, it’s unclear when the new tender calls will be made public.
+The present tender proposal deadline falls on May 30.

 Despite the delay, the State Minister of Technology Kanaka Herath states that number portability would still be introduced within the year, as per The Morning.
 While it’s possible that Sri Lankans could see number portability happen in 2023, actual implementation may take longer than expected, particularly given the history surrounding the project.